 I am also a Research Intern at Microsoft Research.

 My main research interests lie in game theory and algorithmic game theory, spanning topics from mechanism design with and without money, to epistemic logic.

-I am co-organizing a tutorial at EC 2018 on the Menu Size of Precise and Approximate Revenue-Maximizing Auctions with Kira Goldner.
-I am also serving on the program committees for WINE 2018 and SAGT 2018.
+I recently co-organized a tutorial at EC 2018 on the Menu Size of Precise and Approximate Revenue-Maximizing Auctions with Kira Goldner.
+I am serving on the program committees for AAAI 2019, WINE 2018 and SAGT 2018.
 I recently served as guest editor for an ACM XRDS issue dedicated to Algorithmic Game Theory and Gamification.
 (Read the introduction to this issue here.)
 Before that, I served as the poster session chair of EC 2017, and on the progam committees for EC 2017, EC 2016, and NetEcon 2016.